zesk/zesk/docs/application.md

 The main application entry point should load the minimum configuration to run your application, typically loading configuration files and any external modules required at all times.

-As the location of the Zesk toolkit changes from development to live platforms, we recommend that your application dynamically locate the Zesk library using composer.
+We recommend that your application dynamically locate the Zesk library using composer:

+	composer require zesk/zesk

 ## Application configuration